 This “overview” approach provides the context for meaningful learning during on-site work, a foundation for in-depth training in the next level, and serves as the basis for granting individuals some independence in performing limited job-related activities while they are in the qualification process.
 To that end, upon completion of all requirements in the Basic-Level portion of the Training and Certification Journal, the individual will be certified by their immediate supervisor.
 This Basic Inspector Certification allows an inspector to perform limited scope inspection activities, as assigned, under an appropriate degree of detailed supervision.
 This may mean that the inspector will be allowed to perform all of some procedures or that the inspector may perform a small part of several procedures.

-As a competency-based program, the emphasis is on practicing specific activities until the individual can meet the evaluation criteria.
-The time needed to achieve that goal will vary based on each individual’s previous experience and prior training.
-The foundation information presented in the Basic-Level should be completed before the other qualification activities are started.
+As a competency-based program, the emphasis of the Basic-Level is on practicing specific activities until the individual can meet the evaluation criteria.
+The time needed to achieve that goal will vary based on each individual’s previous experience and prior training but should take no more than 3 or 6 months to complete.
+The foundation information presented in the Basic-Level should be started first but does not need to be completed before the other qualification activities are started.

 Proficiency Level Program.

 There are two aspects of inspector performance that are addressed at the proficiency-level, general proficiency and technical proficiency.
 General proficiency focuses on developing the inspection, teamwork and interpersonal skills needed by an inspector to function either independently or as part of a team to implement the inspection and oversight program.
-General proficiency courses can be completed concurrently with the technical proficiency courses as long as the course prerequisites are Technical focuses on developing the appropriate depth of knowledge in one of the seven specific technical inspection areas.
+General proficiency courses can be completed concurrently with the technical proficiency courses as long as the course prerequisites are maintained.
+Technical proficiency focuses on developing the appropriate depth of knowledge in one of the seven specific technical inspection areas.
 General proficiency, technical proficiency, and personal and interpersonal skills training activities may be completed in parallel.

 The final qualification activity, the qualification board, is a culminating evaluation activity in the inspector training and qualification process.
 The qualification board evaluates the ability of an individual to integrate and apply the KSAs they have learned to field situations.
-Training and qualification records for individuals who have successfully completed the qualification board will be sent to the Regional Administrator or Office Directorfor certification as a qualified inspector.
+Training and qualification records for individuals who have successfully completed the qualification board will be sent to the Regional Administrator or Office Director, or designee, for certification as a qualified inspector.
 Being certified as fully qualified allows an inspector to be assigned the full scope of inspection-related activities to be independently performed with routine oversight and supervision.

+The overall sequence of the inspector training and qualification program is outlined in Figure 1 on the next page.

-The overall sequence of the Figure 1: Inspector Training and Qualification Program Sequence for Fuel Facility Inspectors
+Figure 1: Inspector Training and Qualification Program Sequence for Fuel Facility Inspectors

 Attachment 2: Inspector Competencies